 type RawType: Copy;

-/// The offset to the context/data field.
+/// The offset (in bytes) to the context/data field in the raw device ID.

 const DRIVER_DATA_OFFSET: usize;